sbcshop/PiFinger/README.md

 process the received command.
 When the PiFinger is in operation mode, only power on or reset it can make it back to demo mode.

-#### GUI Features

-1) Compare Fingerprint - Option to Compare registered Fingerprint.

-2) Add Fingerprint - Add New Fingerprint, will assign an ID for each successful registration.

-3) Remove Fingerprint ( By ID) - Remove registered Fingerprint for a specific ID.

-4) Remove All Fingerprint (Registered) - Remove all fingeprint in a single click.